JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte.md

 </script>
 ```

-Once we do that the error disapear and the application works again. :)
+Once we do that the error disappear and the application works again. :)

 For more information on `onMount` and other lifecycle functions, see the [documentation](https://svelte.dev/docs#onMount) and the [onMount tutorial](https://svelte.dev/tutorial/onmount).